Product features vs benefits: Which ones are better? And what about bullets?

 - How patterns of solutions and problems keep things interesting and your customers from leaving

 You see the features; i.e., "uses steps."
 You see the benefit; i.e., "tell your readers what's next."
-And you see the problem, what that I told you most people leave out of their bullets; i.e., "avoids backtracking.
+And you see the problem addressed; i.e., people backtrack.

 5 Steps to Writing "Punchy" Bullets